 There is beauty in finding a loyal friend that will cheer you on throughout life’s ups and downs.
 A friend that will wholeheartedly support your passions, laugh at your petty jokes, tell you when it’s time to wax your mustache or hold you up when you drink too much champagne.

 We must learn to embrace the role that a friend plays in our lives and the memories that are created, even if that relationship does not last forever.
-As I grow older, I am learning from experience about the power of a true friend and how not every friendship is meant to last a lifetime and how that is okay.
+As I grow older, I am learning from experience about the power of a true friend and that not every friendship is meant to last a lifetime and accept that this is okay.
 A friendship serves its purpose in your life whether it last 10 months or 10 years.

 Women need women

 After a traumatic loss of a family member, I struggled to overcome depression.
-This loss couldn't have come at a worst time of my life because I recently moved across the country, left my job, and was dealing with the stress of all three.
-Sadly, one of the ways I coped with the whirlwind of my life was isolating myself from my friendships.
+This loss couldn’t have come at a worse time in my life because I had recently moved across the country, left my job and was dealing with the stress of all three.
+Sadly, one of the ways I coped with the whirlwind in my life was isolating myself from my friendships.
 I was angry, frustrated and sad but instead of expressing this to the people I cared about, I isolated myself because I did not want to be perceived as weak.
 Sometimes we have to give people the space they need to grow and overcome their own inner vices.
-If your friendship is genuine and worthwhile then people will understand your separation is just an opportunity for self reflection, growth and solidifying your inner peace.
+If your friendship is genuine and worthwhile then a friend will understand your separation is just an opportunity for self-reflection, growth and solidifying your inner peace.

-Call or send weekly text messages just to say “I'm thinking of you.”
-Do not get offended if she does not respond immediately, they could have children, responsibilities, are unplugged or just...gasp...be driving.
-Also, that simple message will let them know that you haven't forgotten about them.
+Call or send weekly text messages just to say “I’m thinking of you.”
+Do not get offended if she does not respond immediately, they could have children, responsibilities, are unplugged or...gasp!...are driving.
+Also, that simple message will let them know that you haven’t forgotten about them.